keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 to integrate KLT into your deployment cluster, see [Integrate KLT with your applications](../../implementing/integrate/_index.md).

-## Define evaluations to be performed pre- and post-deployment
+## Define evaluations to be performed as pre- and post-deployment

 An `evaluation` is a KeptnMetric that has a defined target value.
 Evaluations are resources that are defined in a